What You Should Know About How to File for Chapter 7 Bankruptcy in Maryland or Washington DC

 Chapter 7 Bankruptcy Explained

 When you file bankruptcy, you receive an “automatic stay” that prevents creditors from taking any further collection activity.
-You will work with your bankruptcy attorney to differentiate between your dischargeable debts and your non-dischargeable debts.
+You will then work with your bankruptcy attorney to differentiate between your dischargeable debts and your non-dischargeable debts.
 Although non-dischargeable debts cannot be eliminated, eliminating the dischargeable debt reduces your financial burden, allowing you to pay for the non-dischargeable debts.

 - Dischargeable debts: Include credit cards, medical bills, and judgments.